Bugz-gg/Sorting-Algo/README.md

 - Bubble Sort
 - BogoSort
 - GnomeSort
+- QuickSort

-I plan to implement at least 10 sorting algorithms.
+I plan to implement at least 10 sorting algorithms (update I will only implement those cause I have other projects ongoing).
 Feel free to extend the project with additional algorithms as per your convenience.

 ## Features

 - **Speed Control**: A speed slider enables you to adjust the execution speed to your preference.
 - **Comparison Count**: The number of comparisons made by the algorithm is displayed.
 - **Algorithm Complexity**: The time complexity of each algorithm is provided.

-## Incoming Features

-- **Sound Effects**: Sound will be played for each comparison, enhancing the visualization experience.
+- **Sound Effects**: Sound is be played for each comparison, enhancing the visualization experience.

 ## Contributing
 Contributions are welcome !
 You can fork it and extend it as you want and feel free to ask question.

 ## License